Photo courtesy Project New Village, Mount Hope Neighborhood

 6. EDD staff approves or denies application.

-7. EDD staff drafts contract for property owner.
+7. EDD staff drafts contract for property owner (See a sample contract here).

 8. Property owner reviews contract.